 So you worked in a team?

 Worked is vague.
 What was your role and contribution exactly?
 How long did the project last?
 How many people were on your team?
-What was the result of your action?
+What were the results of your actions?
 What’s the story, coding glory?
 (Gallagher 1995)

 Your header doesn’t need to include any more information than your name, email, phone and any links.
-This means your birth date, marital status, photo8 and home address aren’t relevant and you don’t need to give multiple phone numbers or emails either, just one of each will do.
+This means your birth date, marital status, photo15 and home address aren’t relevant.
+You don’t need to give multiple phone numbers or emails either, just one of each will do.
 If an employer wants to invite you to an interview, they’ll get in touch by email, phone (or possibly LinkedIn, github etc) so other contact details such as your postal address are an irrelevant distraction at this point.
 After your header I suggest you have around five sections.
 Technical recruiters at Google (see figure 8.6) suggest you have just five sections that cover some or all of the following:

 Let’s look at each of these sections in turn:

-Unless you have significant amount of experience, the
+Unless you have a significant amount of experience, the

-EDUCATION section of your CV is likely to be the first real section, after the header.
+Education section of your CV should be the first “real” section, after the header.
 Your education section is important, see figure 8.9, so your description of it needs to strike a balance between:

 - Keeping it short and sweet by avoiding getting bogged down in tedious and irrelevant educational details that will be of little interest to your readers

 You’ve invested a significant amount of time and money in getting your degree.
-At this stage, your degree justifies more description than a terse one line
+At this stage, your degree justifies a longer description than a rather terse one line